MikeSchlosser16/CTCI/Chapter1-BigO.md

   }
 }
 ```
-Here we do B chinks of work for each element in A. Therefor, the total work is O(A*B).
+Here we do B chunks of work for each element in A. Therefor, the total work is O(A*B).

 Basically,
 * If algorithm is in the form of "do this, then, when you're all done, do that" you add runtimes.